 In this first article, I’ll look at the different types of spellcasters.

 1) those who have a natural gift for magic 2) those who study it 3) Those who are blessed with magical powers for their beliefs 4) Those who pick it up as they go along

 The sorcerer is the gifted magic user, who has through some cosmic reason or exotic lineage been chosen to carry such power.

 Wizards are keen to master magic and require spell books to record what they have learned and to prepare their daily spells.
 Eldritch Knights also study magical techniques to enhance their fighting prowess.
 Monks learn to channel magical energy known as ki.

-Clerics and Paladins draw on the divine magic of their deity.
+The blessed Clerics and Paladins draw on the divine magic of their deity.
 Warlocks gain powers in return for serving their patron (an otherworldly being).
 Barbarian Totem Warriors also gain gifts through their spirit animal.
 With nature as their muse, Druids and Rangers learn to use magic from their environment.

 Gifted performers known as Bards learn tricks on the road as they perform and can weave magic with their music.
 The Rogue type, Arcane Tricksters also learn tricks which enhance their shadowy lifestyle.

 That’s enough magic talk for now.
 If you want to discuss anything in particular, let me know.
 Next time, we get into the rules…

 Recently I’ve been getting a few questions regarding the mechanics of D&D and how it works.
 The Player’s Handbook is excellent but it is just one explanation and sometimes what might make sense to one person might baffle another.
 So this series is about looking at an element of D&D and explaining it in more detail.

 Let’s start with a description of Saving Throws taken from Wikipedia: